VaishaliBhaumik/multEvol-0.1/README.md

 ```
 	Number of harmonics for Fourier analysis: 8
 ```
 The eighth prompt inquires whether all the other harmonics should be scaled against the first harmonic (which is essentuially the centroid).
-Since we selected the eight harmonics, we will get descriptors for the seven harmonics at the expense of the first hasrmonics approximating 99% of the shape:
+Since we selected eight harmonics, the function will generate descriptors for seven harmonics at the expense of the first harmonic and approximate 99% of the shape:

 ```
 	Normalize the harmonics coefficients (y/n): y